 "Soulful and lovely in the central Romanza and fiercely explosive in the witty finale"

-The young Israeli clarinetist Alexander Fiterstein treats his instrument as his personal voice, dazzling in its spectrum of colors, agility, and range.
+Alexander Fiterstein treats his instrument as his personal voice, dazzling in its spectrum of colors, agility, and range.
 Every sound he makes is finely measured without inhibiting expressiveness.
 His program at the Kennedy Center’s Terrace Theater on Monday contrasted Brahms and Debussy’s views of the clarinet’s infinite potential with those of the 20th century composers Shulamit Ran, Mason Bates, and Witold Lutoslawski.
 Responding to the clarinet’s every nuance, pianist Steven Beck was Fiterstein’s matchless partner.

 In Debussy’s “Premiere Rhapsody” and Brahms’s Sonata, Op.
 120, No. 2, Fiterstein tapered the classically proportioned phrases with finesse and probed the clarinet’s deepest realms.